In the guide

 Note: although the United Kingdom has left the European Union, certain pieces of legislation (formally known as 'retained EU law') will still apply until such time as they are replaced by new UK legislation; this means that you will still see references to EU regulations in our guidance.

 This guidance is for England

-The Cattle Identification Regulations 2007 implement European Union (EU) requirements relating to the notification of cattle holdings, ear tagging, passports and registration of cattle, and the subsequent record keeping requirements.
+The Cattle Identification Regulations 2007 implement statutory requirements relating to the notification of cattle holdings, ear tagging, passports and registration of cattle, and the subsequent record-keeping requirements.

 Cattle need to be identified for traceability, to track disease outbreaks and to ensure the integrity of British beef.